PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

       missing suffix constant.
     - Preserved production behavior and all five raw call positions;
       mechanical extraction remains the next checkpoint.
+    - Moved the complete matcher to `passes/add_concat_suffix_layout.py` with AST equivalence in `73f96ca`; the compatibility wrapper and all five raw production positions remain.

 Compatibility wrappers remain in `lower_from_onnx2tf.py` for all extracted families.
 Every implementation migrated through the indexed-runner stage